rjha18/adversarial_illusions/README.md

 We ran everything on a 48GB A40.

 # Installation
+- Clone the repository and download the submodules, run  `git submodule update`
 - Create the conda environment, run `conda env create -f environment.yml`.
 - To evaluate the attack systematically, download ImageNet validation dataset, AudioSet, and LLVIP and store in the folder `data/`.
 - Download [AudioClip checkpoint](https://github.com/AndreyGuzhov/AudioCLIP/releases/download/v0.1/AudioCLIP-Full-Training.pt) in `bpe/`.